-Angina or angina pectoris refers to a pain in the centre of the chest which comes from the heart.
+Angina or angina pectoris refers to a pain in the centre of the chest that comes from the heart.

 Symptoms

 You experience a pain in the centre of the chest, which may also travel into the neck, jaw, and arms (especially the left).
-Angina is usually described as a crushing or heavy or gripping pain.
+Angina is usually described as a crushing, heavy, or gripping pain.
 It mostly follows exercise, but may also be triggered by emotion, digesting a heavy meal, or going out in a cold wind.
 Sometimes you may also feel breathless.

 Causes